hdShang/arxiv-daily/docs/cs-AI/2025-06-30/papers/250700180v1-blackboxtoblueprint-extracting-interpretable-logic-from-legacy-syste.md

 ---
 layout: default
-title: BlackBoxToBlueprint: Extracting Interpretable Logic from Legacy Systems using Reinforcement Learning and Counterfactual Analysis
+title: "BlackBoxToBlueprint: Extracting Interpretable Logic from Legacy Systems using Reinforcement Learning and Counterfactual Analysis"
 ---

 # BlackBoxToBlueprint: Extracting Interpretable Logic from Legacy Systems using Reinforcement Learning and Counterfactual Analysis